Nehemiah27/HappyJourneyGame/README.md

 ## Features

-- Text Selection/Text copying feature Disabled
+- Text Selection/Text copying feature Disabled.
-- Core Logic is in the Minds of the user if user imagines the Game properly after reading instructions
+- Core Logic is in the Minds of the user if user imagines the Game properly after reading instructions.
-- Right Click Disabled
+- Right Click Disabled.
-- Mouse Pointer graphic Effect launched
+- Mouse Pointer graphic Effect launched.
-- Fullscreen mode
+- Fullscreen mode.
-- Gradient effect on Heading & Body Back-ground
+- Gradient effect on Heading & Body Back-ground.
-- Best experience on Zoom view of 100%
+- Best experience on Zoom view of 100%.

 ## Inspiration
-Inspired by the Logical solving/eye opener Logic of the Thought of the Game
+Inspired by the Logical solving/eye opener Logic of the Thought of the Game.